AlexMarchi2000/bookbot/README.md

 # 📚 BookBot:
-A CLI Text AnalyzerBookBot is a simple Command-Line Interface (CLI) tool written in Python.
-It's designed to analyze text files, providing two key pieces of information: the total word count and the frequency of each character, sorted from most to least frequent.This tool is perfect for anyone who wants a quick way to get basic statistics from any text file, whether it's a book, an article, or a simple document.
+A CLI Text Analyzer.
+BookBot is a simple Command-Line Interface (CLI) tool written in Python.
+It's designed to analyze text files, providing two key pieces of information: the total word count and the frequency of each character, sorted from most to least frequent.
+This tool is perfect for anyone who wants a quick way to get basic statistics from any text file, whether it's a book, an article, or a simple document.

 ## ✨ Features
 - Word Count: Quickly get the total number of words in a text file.